techandpeople/techandpeople.github.io/_team/afpr.md

 ---

-André Rodrigues received his M.S. degree in Computer Science from Faculdade de Ciências, Universidade de Lisboa, in 2014.
-He is currently a PhD student at LASIGE, Universidade de Lisboa with the topic Human-Powered Smartphone Assistance for Blind People.
-His PhD research has been focused on mobile accessibility working closely with visually impaired people.
-Throughout his PhD he has been involved in multiple projects, developing mobile services, applications and platforms for a variety of contexts and user groups (e.g parkinson's patients, homeless people).
+I received my PhD with distinction and honour in 2020 with the topic Human-Powered Smartphone Assistance for Blind People.
+The last six years have been dedicated to developing and evaluating mobile services, applications and platforms for a variety of contexts and user groups (e.g. people with visual and/or motor impairments, people experiencing homelessness).
+I am an HCI researcher with a particular interest in how tecnhology can and is leveregered in accessibility, health and gaming.